May 21, 2025

 The good news?
 You’ve got options:

-You don’t have to pay for medical school out of pocket.
+You don’t have to pay for everything out of pocket.
 But you do need a plan.
 The people who drown in med school debt usually didn’t have one.

 Let’s be honest: med school isn’t the only way to level up.